Mended futures for every family.

 As part of Mary’s work as a counselor, she tends to operate from cognitive behavioral therapy and experiential therapy which means that as a client, you could expect to explore your thoughts, beliefs, and attitudes that impact your feelings and actions.
 You can also expect the opportunity to explore an experience through action and engagement with props, role-play, psychodrama, and arts and crafts.

 Jonci is a native of Halifax County, Virginia and works in the South Boston office.
 She obtained her Masters in Guidance and Counseling from Longwood University in 2001.
-She became a Licensed Professional Counselor in 2010 and has been working for Hope for Tomorrow for over 10 years.
+She became a Licensed Professional Counselor in 2010 and has been working here for over 12 years.

 Jonci had a 16 year career in education prior to transitioning to private counseling.
 She began her career in 1994 as an elementary school teacher and became an elementary school counselor in 2002.
 Jonci pursued and was granted an opportunity to work with at-risk middle and high school students in her last year of school counseling in order to gain experience working with older children.
 During her last 2 years in the educational setting, she also worked with clients of all ages in a private setting while obtaining her licensure.